jflamy/owlcms4/docs/Refereeing.md

 In this approach, keypads are connected to the laptop or mini PC running the timer/decision display (or the attempt board, both work the same).
 There are two advantages to this approach:

 1. Many referees prefer having their finger rest on a button (which is not possible on a phone)
-2. The sound and down arrow are emitted directly by the browser, without any round-trip to the master computer.
+2. The sound and down arrow are emitted directly by the browser, without any round-trip to the primary computer.
 This reduces delays and increases reliability if the networking is fragile (which is sometimes the case in gyms)

 ![refereeingSetup](img\equipment\refereeingSetup.jpg)